In release 4.1 MySQL introduces spatial extensions, which allow generation, storage and analysis of geographic features. This chapter describes:

 PointFromWKB(wkb,srid)

-Constructs a POINT using its WKB representation and SRID.
+POINT using its WKB representation and SRID.

 LineFromWKB(wkb,srid)